MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/FinancialServicesCommonDataModel/FinancialMarketProduct.md

 ### <a href=#tickersymbol name="tickersymbol">tickersymbol</a>

-A code or ticker symbol assigned to a publicly\x2dtraded stock.
+A code or ticker symbol assigned to a publicly-traded stock.
 First included in: FinancialServicesCommonDataModel/FinancialMarketProduct (this entity)

 #### Properties